yoctoproject/poky/documentation/profile-manual/usage.rst

 Filtering
 ^^^^^^^^^

-Notice that there are a lot of events that don't really have anything to do with what we're interested in, namely events that schedule ``perf`` itself in and out or that wake perf up.
+Notice that there are many events that don't really have anything to do with what we're interested in, namely events that schedule ``perf`` itself in and out or that wake perf up.
 We can get rid of those by using the ``--filter`` option --- for each event we specify using ``-e``, we can add a